-- Interpreter: Applicants may bring ONE interpreter if they do not speak English or Swahili well enough to participate in an interview. - Special Needs Visitors: Applicants may bring ONE person to help if they are elderly, disabled, or a minor child.
+- Interpreter: Fijian, Hindi, and Tongan interpreters are available at the embassy.
+If you do not speak English or one of these languages, contact the embassy with your request to bring ONE interpreter to the interview. - Special Needs Visitors: Applicants may bring ONE person to help if they are elderly, disabled, or a minor child.